Storm Over the Andes: Plot

 Flying back to the front, Tovar tries to kill himself and Kent diving their aircraft toward earth before Kent wrestles the controls away from him.
 After landing, Kent tries to convince Tovar that nothing happened between him and Teresa.
 Remaining unconvinced, Tovar flies a suicide mission and is shot down behind enemy lines.

 Teresa flies to Entre Rios to try to save her marriage and begs Kent to rescue her husband.
 Kent parachutes into the jungle and brings Tovar to safety.
-At a Paraguayan airstrip, they see flying ace El Zorro (José Rubio) who is called "the fox who flies like an eagle".
+At a Paraguayan airstrip, they see flying ace El Zorro who is called "the fox who flies like an eagle".
 Catching El Zorro warming up his bomber, the pair take control.
 Tovar bombs the Paraguayan ammunition warehouse, but when the warehouse is destroyed, and they turn the aircraft toward home, Mitchell, who has vowed to destroy El Zorro, attacks.
 Not knowing his own men are inside the aircraft, Mitchell wounds Kent in the attack.

 Tovar and Teresa, now reconciled, rush Kent to a hospital in La Paz where it appears that he will recover.